Saber Hossain Chowdhury

 Saber Hossain Chowdhury, OF (born 10 September 1961) is a Bangladeshi politician and a former Jatiya Sangsad member representing the Dhaka-9 constituency during 2008–2024.
 He was the president of Inter-Parliamentary Union from 2014 to 2017.
 He is a former president of the Bangladesh Cricket Board.
 He received the Order of Friendship, Russia's highest state decoration.

 Education and early career

-Chowdhury's father was Hedayat Hossain Chowdhury, the founder of Karnaphuli Group, a conglomerate in Bangladesh.
-At his early life he was a student of Dhanmondi government boys high school.
+Saber Hossain Chowdhury was born to Hedayat Hossain Chowdhury (1930–2014) and Rasheda Hossain Chowdhury (d.
+2014).
+Hedayat was the founder of Karnaphuli Group, a conglomerate in Bangladesh.
+At his early life, Saber was a student of Dhanmondi Government Boys' High School.
 He was a graduate of School of Oriental and African Studies, University of London and holds a double honors degree in economics and politics.
 He has also received a diploma in law from University of Westminster, United Kingdom.
 Having begun his career in the private sector as an entrepreneur, Chowdhury embraced full-time politics in 1996.

 Political career

 Chowdhury is a former member of Jatiya Sangsad from Dhaka-9.
 He served as Deputy Minister of Ministry of Ports & Shipping and, later, as Deputy Minister for Local Government, Rural Development & Cooperatives (1999–2001).
 He was the youngest cabinet member during this period.
 Chowdhury was appointed in October 2001 as Political Secretary to President of Bangladesh Awami League, Sheikh Hasina, who was then the Leader of the Opposition in Parliament.
 Shortly thereafter, he was elected Organizing Secretary of the party with responsibility for Dhaka Division.
 He was appointed as Special Envoy for Climate Change by Prime Minister Sheikh Hasina on 12 June 2023.